-- According to the U.S. Department of Justice, thousands of incest cases go unreported each year
+- According to reports from the U.S. Department of Justice, thousands of incest cases go unreported each year

 - Texas bans sexual relationships between close relatives, including siblings, stepparents, and adoptive parents

 Incest involves sexual contact between close relatives, including brothers and sisters, parents and children, grandparents and grandchildren, or aunts or uncles with nephews or nieces, according to the Legal Information Institute.
-It’s technically illegal in every state, though as mentioned, there are key exceptions.
+Incest is restricted in every state, though the scope of criminal liability varies and may not include all consensual adult relationships.

 “Incest remains one of the most entrenched taboos in American society,” according to an article in the William & Mary Law Review.

-Regardless of its taboo status in the U.S. — or perhaps because of it — incest remains a common theme in popular culture, particularly in the “Game of Thrones” franchise and “The White Lotus.”
+Regardless of its taboo status in the U.S. — or perhaps because of it — incest remains a common theme in popular culture.

 Incest also remains secretive.
 The U.S. Department of Justice calls incest “the hidden crime,” with thousands of unreported cases per year.